andrew/ultimate-awesome/README.md

 - [awesome-political-tech](https://github.com/trozzelle/awesome-political-tech) - An awesome list of political tech.
 - [awesome-montreal](https://github.com/ubermuda/awesome-montreal) - A curated list of awesome things to do in Montreal.
 - [awesome-artificial-humour](https://github.com/vadim0x60/awesome-artificial-humour) - A curated list of great examples of AI-driven humour.
+- [awesome-BTC-embedded](https://github.com/valerio-vaccaro/awesome-BTC-embedded) - A list of projects using Bitcoin on embedded devices.
 - [awesome-visual-analytics-healthcare](https://github.com/visualanalyticshealthcare/awesome-visual-analytics-healthcare) - A curated list of awesome resources of visual analytics in healthcare.
 - [awesome-viur](https://github.com/viur-framework/awesome-viur) - Awesome lists about all kinds of things related to ViUR.
 - [Video-Anomaly-Detection](https://github.com/vt-le/Video-Anomaly-Detection) - Awesome Video Anomaly Detection.